Star Trek (2009 film): Visual effects

-Industrial Light & Magic and Digital Domain were among several companies that created over 1,000 special effect shots.
+Industrial Light & Magic and Digital Domain were among several companies that created over 1,000 visual effects shots.
 The visual effects supervisors were Roger Guyett, who collaborated with Abrams on Mission: Impossible III and also served as second unit director, and Russell Earl.
 Abrams avoided shooting only against bluescreen and greenscreen, because it "makes me insane", using them instead to extend the scale of sets and locations.
 The Delta Vega sequence required the mixing of digital snow with real snow.

-Star Trek was the first film ILM worked on using entirely digital ships.
+Star Trek was the first film in which ILM worked using entirely digital ships.
 Enterprise was intended by Abrams to be a merging of its design in the series and the refitted version from the original film.
 Abrams had fond memories of the revelation of Enterprises refit in Star Trek: The Motion Picture, because it was the first time the ship felt tangible and real to him.
 The iridescent pattern on the ship from The Motion Picture was maintained to give the ship depth, while model maker Roger Goodson also applied the "Aztec" pattern from The Next Generation.
 Goodson recalled Abrams also wanted to bring a "hot rod" aesthetic to the ship.
 Effects supervisor Roger Guyett wanted the ship to have more moving parts, which stemmed from his childhood dissatisfaction with the ship's design: The new Enterprises dish can expand and move, while the fins on its engines split slightly when they begin warping.
 Enterprise was originally redesigned by Ryan Church using features of the original, at 1200 ft long, but was doubled in size to 2357 ft long to make it seem "grander", while the Romulan Narada is five miles long and several miles wide.
 The filmmakers had to simulate lens flares on the ships in keeping with the film's cinematography.

 Carolyn Porco of NASA was consulted on the planetary science and imagery.
 The animators realistically recreated what an explosion would look like in space: short blasts, which suck inward and leave debris from a ship floating.
 For shots of an imploding planet, the same explosion program was used to simulate it breaking up, while the animators could manually composite multiple layers of rocks and wind sucking into the planet.
 Unlike other Star Trek films and series, the transporter beam effects swirl rather than speckle.
 Abrams conceived the redesign to emphasize the notion of transporters as beams that can pick up and move people, rather than a signal composed of scrambled atoms.

-Lola Visual Effects worked on 48 shots, including some animation to Bana and Nimoy.
+Lola Visual Effects worked on 50 shots, including some animation to Bana and Nimoy.
 Bana required extensive damage to his teeth, which was significant enough to completely replace his mouth in some shots.
 Nimoy's mouth was reanimated in his first scene with Kirk following a rerecording session.
 The filmmakers had filmed Nimoy when he rerecorded his lines so they could rotoscope his mouth into the film, even recreating the lighting conditions, but they realized they had to digitally recreate his lips because of the bouncing light created by the campfire.